Best Cafés to Work From in Zadar 2026: Wi-Fi, Coffee & Coworking

 U Apocefal — best overall for focused work

 The most consistently recommended café for remote work in Zadar.
-Good coffee, reliable Wi-Fi, a calm atmosphere, and enough seating to find a spot most of the day.
-A local favourite that doesn’t feel primarily tourist-facing.
+Good specialty coffee (beans from Croatian roasters), reliable Wi-Fi, a calm atmosphere, and enough seating to find a spot most of the day.
+The interior has a bookish, cultured feel — more reading room than tourist café.
+A local favourite that does not feel primarily tourist-facing, which is a significant advantage for working in peace.

 • Coffee: €1.80–3